-Former Google employee claims pregnancy discrimination and retaliation
+Former Google employee behind viral memo claims pregnancy discrimination and retaliation

 The complaint, filed Wednesday, alleges Google violated the Civil Rights Act of 1964 and the Americans with Disabilities Act in actions against her and the other pregnant employee.

-Before she resigned at the end of her maternity leave in August, Glasson posted a memo on an internal Google message board titled, “I’m Not Returning to Google After Maternity Leave, and Here is Why” that was widely read both inside and outside the company.
+Before the University of Washington graduate resigned at the end of her maternity leave in August, Glasson posted a memo on an internal Google message board titled, “I’m Not Returning to Google After Maternity Leave, and Here is Why” that was widely read both inside and outside the company.

 The complaint is a precursor to a federal lawsuit against Google that Glasson has said she intends to file.
 On a Go Fund Me page to help fund her legal battle, Glasson said she would not “be silenced.”